ssl-hep/ServiceX/helm_charts/docs/architecture.md

  A microservice which takes a query written in a specific query language (e.g. FuncADL) and generates C++ source code to perform this transformation on files of a given type (e.g. xAOD).
 As a result, each ServiceX deployment is specific to a (query language, file type) pair.

  <B>Q:
- * any other language supported excect FuncADL?
+ * any other language supported except FuncADL?
- * isn't this first translated to Quasle before generating C++ code?
+ * isn't this first translated to Qastle before generating C++ code?
  * links to the language?
  * what happens to the generated code?
 Stored somewhere?
 Can it be looked up?</B>